 Ivory Coast's Ouattara says he won't run for re-election

 Ouattara was first elected president of Ivory Coast, the world's leading cocoa producer, in a 2010 election that sparked a brief civil war when his predecessor, Laurent Gbagbo, refused to concede defeat.
 Around 3,000 people died in the violence.
-Political tensions have been on the rise in recent months after the government issued an arrest warrant for Guillaume Soro, a presidential candidate and former rebel leader whose forces swept Ouattara to power in 2011.
+Political tensions have been on the rise again in recent months after the government issued an arrest warrant for Guillaume Soro, a presidential candidate and former rebel leader.
+His forces swept Ouattara to power in 2011 but he has since fallen out with the president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)